radixdlt/radixdlt-javascript/packages/application/README.md

 # Reactive properties

-In a GUI wallet you will most likely not use `radix.api` so much, but rather all the reactive properties (Observable variables) on the `radix` value directly.
+In a GUI wallet you will most likely not use `radix.ledger` so much, but rather all the reactive properties (Observable variables) on the `radix` value directly.

 ## Immortal state listeners